-ł IOW EFFECTIVE IS YOUR SCHOOL IN PROMOTING AN ANTI-BIAS EDUCATIONAL ENVIRONMENT?
-WE HAVEN'T THOUGHT ABOUT THIS.
-WE NEED TO WORK ON THIS.
-WE DO THIS WELL.
-1. Does the school's mission statement communicate values of respect, equity and inclusion?
-2. Do students typically interact with one another in positive, respectful ways?
-3. Do the school's symbols, signs, mascots and insignias reflect diversity and inclusion?
-4. Do celebrations, festivals and special events reflect a variety of cultural groups and holidays?
-5. Is the school staff (administrative, instructional, counseling and supportive) representative of the diversity of the school, community and society?
-6. Are staff or volunteers available who are fluent in the languages of families in the school community?
-7. Do students, families and staff have input into important decisions made in the life of the school?
-8. Has the school community collaboratively developed written policies and procedures to address bias, bullying and harassment?
-9. Are the consequences associated with bias, harassment and bullying policy violations enforced equitably and consistently?
-10. Do the instructional materials used in the classroom and available in the school library, including textbooks, supplementary books and multimedia resources, reflect the experiences and perspectives of people of diverse backgrounds?
-11. Are equitable opportunities for participation in extra- and co-curricular activities made available to students of all backgrounds and identities??
-12. Do faculty and staff have opportunities for systematic, comprehensive and continuing professional development designed to increase cultural understanding and promote student safety?
-13. Does the school conduct ongoing evaluations of the goals, methods and instructional materials used in teaching to ensure they reflect the histories, contributions and perspectives of diverse groups?
+How effective is your school in promoting an anti-bias educational environment?
+We haven't thought about this.
+We need to work on this.
+We do this well.
+1. Does the school's mission statement communicate values of respect, equity and inclusion? \bigcirc \bigcirc \bigcirc 2.
+Do students typically interact with one another in positive, respectful ways? \bigcirc \bigcirc \bigcirc 3.
+Do the school's symbols, signs, mascots and insignias reflect diversity and inclusion? \bigcirc \bigcirc \bigcirc 4.
+Do celebrations, festivals and special events reflect a variety of cultural groups and holidays? \bigcirc \bigcirc \bigcirc 5.
+Is the school staff (administrative, instructional, counseling and supportive) representative of the diversity of the school, community and society? \bigcirc \bigcirc \bigcirc 6.
+Are staff or volunteers available who are fluent in the languages of families in the school community? \bigcirc \bigcirc \bigcirc 7.
+Do students, families and staff have input into important decisions made in the life of the school? \bigcirc \bigcirc \bigcirc 8.
+Has the school community collaboratively developed written policies and procedures to address bias, bullying and harassment? \bigcirc \bigcirc \bigcirc 9.
+Are the consequences associated with bias, harassment and bullying policy violations enforced equitably and consistently? \bigcirc \bigcirc \bigcirc 10 Do the instructional materials used in the classroom and available in the school library, including textbooks, literature, supplementary books and multimedia resources, reflect the experiences and perspectives of people of diverse backgrounds? \bigcirc \bigcirc \bigcirc 11.
+Are equitable opportunities for participation in extra- and co-curricular activities made available to students of all backgrounds and identities? \bigcirc \bigcirc \bigcirc 12 Do faculty and staff have opportunities for systematic, comprehensive and continuing professional development designed to increase cultural understanding and promote student safety? \bigcirc \bigcirc \bigcirc 13 Does the school conduct ongoing evaluations of the goals, methods and instructional materials used in teaching to ensure they reflect the histories, contributions and perspectives of diverse groups? \bigcirc \bigcirc \bigcirc